itzzzH/Poke-Count/README.md

 Right-click the overlay and select Settings & Rows to:

 Add or delete tracking rows (up to 5).

 Rename your encounter targets.

 Customise global hotkey bindings.

 Change UI themes and scaling size.

 ## 🚀 Getting Started (For Users)

-    Download the latest counter.exe.
+Download the latest counter.exe

-    Place it anywhere on your computer (it will create its own config file locally).
+Place it anywhere on your computer (it will create its own config file locally)

 Double-click to launch!